On Partitions of Two-Dimensional Discrete Boxes: Proof of Theorem

 where the last inequality holds because $k > \ell$. \end{proof}

 \begin{corollary} If some row (resp., column) contains more than one thin sub-box, then every column (resp., row) contains exactly one thin sub-box. \end{corollary}

-\begin{proposition} There is no row (resp., column) that contains several thin sub-boxes such that all of them are singletons. \end{proposition}
+\begin{proposition} If a row (resp., column) contains at least two thin sub-boxes, then not all of them are singletons. \end{proposition}

-\begin{proof} Suppose without loss of generality that row $i$ contains several singletons and no other thin sub-boxes and denote these singletons by $\{(i,j_1)\}, \ldots, \{(i,j_s)\}$, $s \geq 2$.
-It follows from Proposition~\ref{prop:induction} and Corollary~\ref{cor:1} that $k > \ell$ and none of the columns $j_1,\ldots,j_s$ contains another thin sub-box.
-Observe also that $k > s$.
-Indeed, if $k <s$, then by deleting the column $j_{1}$ we would have obtained a (smaller) family of sub-boxes $\cal R'$ with the $(k,\ell)$-piercing property, contradicting the minimality of $\cal R$.
-If $k=s$, then $\cal R$ cannot have the $(k,\ell)$-piercing property, as no row but row $i$ may intersect $k$ sub-boxes in $\cal R$.
+\begin{proof} Note that we may permute the rows and columns without breaking the $(k,\ell)$-property, therefore we may assume without loss of generality that Row $1$ contains several singletons and no other thin sub-boxes and that these singletons are $\{(1,1)\}, \ldots, \{(1,s)\}$, $s \geq 2$.
+It follows from Proposition~\ref{prop:induction} and Corollary~\ref{cor:1} that $k > \ell$ and none of the Columns $1,\ldots,s$ contains another thin sub-box.
+Note that Row $1$ intersects exactly $k$ sub-boxes, for otherwise by deleting Column $1$ we can obtain a (smaller) family of sub-boxes $\cal R'$ with the $(k,\ell)$-piercing property, contradicting the minimality of $\cal R$.
+It follows that $k \ge s$ and in fact $k>s$.
+Indeed, if $k=s$, then $n=s=k$ and each row must intersect only vertically thin sub-boxes.
+However, each column should contain at most one vertically thin sub-box.